ZipCodeCore/PairCodingOne/README.md

 # Bank Account Pair Coding

+This might be a decent place to put a "ledger lab" (double-entry-ledger fundamentals)

 (early UML to code lab)

 For this assignment, we're going to pair up and build some bank accounts.